-The gently undulating landscape of South Sealand and the flat islands of Lolland and Falster are great places to get on your bike and cycle round the region.
+The gently undulating landscape of South Zealand and the flat islands of Lolland and Falster are great places to get on your bike and cycle round the region.
 Cycle routes are easy to find and well sign-posted.

 Sejerø is a beautiful and peaceful island, with undulating landscape and many small swimming beaches.
 Visit the old church, with its fine fresco paintings, or any of the many burial mounds on the island.
 You can reach the island by ferry from Havnsø.

-Cyclists love West Zealand, with its many sign-posted cycle routes and easy access from Copenhagen.
+Cyclists love West Sealand, with its many sign-posted cycle routes and easy access from Copenhagen.
 Hike the area’s many popular sign-posted routes, such as those across the Odsherred peninsula.

 The river Suså and the Tystrup-Bavelse Lakes are great for kayaking and angling.
 As an angler, you’ll also find great catches all along the coast.
 At Lammefjord Canal you might even catch a carp.